adaptyteam/adapty-docs/versioned_docs/version-2.0/server-side-api-specs.md

 Calling this endpoint enables the deletion of a user's profile and all related data, rendering it inaccessible to the client.
 Any profile history linked to the deleted profile will be detached, and integration events previously sent to integrations will be deleted from the event feed.

-Should another profile make a purchase from the device with the same Apple ID (or when subscription is restored), the profile history will be reassigned to the new profile, and integration events will be reissued.
+Should another profile make a purchase from the device with the same Apple ID (or when a subscription is restored), the profile history will be reassigned to the new profile, and integration events will be reissued.

 Please be aware that this endpoint does not support bulk deletion, therefore each request must be handled individually.
 For managing a substantial number of users, it is advisable to execute requests concurrently.